 Skip to content

-Venezuelan agreement sets stage for frozen assets to be directed to humanitarian fund
+Venezuelan deal sets stage for US$3B in frozen assets to go to aid fund

 Venezuelan refugees eating soup as part of an international aid program in Colombia